 Targeting Decision Makers

-In today’s highly competitive job market that’s governed by technology, it is essential that you have several different methods working concurrently.
+In today’s highly competitive job market that’s governed by technology, it’s essential that you have several different methods working concurrently when applying for jobs.
 You don’t want to be part of the masses of applicants who just submit their professionally written resume electronically and wait for an opportunity to come to them.

 Connect with The Right People